giofontana/ocp-ipi-aws-install/README.md

 ## Workflows
 ### `deploy-openshift.yml`

-- The installer is run in multiple steps to allow for creation of the install-config and the `cluster-network-03-config.yaml` file which is required for windows
+- The installer is run in multiple steps to allow for creation of the `install-config` file.

 - SSH keys are generated during each run for both the cluster and the WMCO (Windows Machine Config Operator).
 All keys are sent to the S3 storage bucket.